 Consider these 5 options:

 Compare different products and decide which one gives you the features you need.
 Think about when you will need your money, for example, and what fees you will have to pay.

 Also compare the interest rate each investment pays.
 For example, cash and cash-equivalents give you low risk and easy access to your money, but they also have a lower return than other short-term investments.
 And they may not keep pace with inflation.

-When you’re shopping around, you may want to start by talking to your bank about the products they offer.
-Then talk to other financial institutions.
+When you’re shopping around, you may want to start by talking to your financial advisor about the products they offer.

 10 questions to ask

 - Do you qualify for any special rates?
 Can you get a higher interest rate if you invest more money?
 If you have other products with this financial institution?

 - Is there another safe option that pays a bit more?